chonnessey/currency-exchange/README.md

-# PROJECT NAME
+# Currency-Exchange
 ## By Adrian Camacho

 ---

 ### Project Description

-This project is a web application that DESCRIPTION
+This project is a web application that will convert US dollars to different currencies based on user input.
 ---
 ### Tech Stack
 1. HTML5+CSS3